Zabriskije/SD-to-CoreML/README.md

 - Resume your conversions at any time by entering the model name
 - Automatically delete all unnecessary files once the conversion is done
 - When converting to `All`, ask to zip folders (useful for sharing purposes)
+- If you choose to zip, ask to delete model and its folders
 - Super simple, just set your model name and choose an option
 - Some easter eggs 👀

 ## Usage

-Before running: be sure to meet the [requirements](#requirements), place the script in the same folder as the model you want to convert, and open it with a code editor since there is two folder path that needs to be adjusted.
+Before running: be sure to meet the [prerequisites](#prerequisites), place the script in the same folder as the model you want to convert, and open it with a code editor since there is two folder path that needs to be adjusted.
 You'll find both at the start of the script:

 <p align="center"><img width="800" src="https://user-images.githubusercontent.com/101254295/224440093-df008085-c2eb-4db0-b348-917e7350196c.png"></p>